alcoranpaul/portfolio-pangalawa/src/json/experiences/work/agri_food_canada.md

 # **Practical Experience**

-## Studying existing engineering works:
+## Studying existing engineering works

 Bridge app: I studied and analyzed the existing code, gaining an understanding of specific functions' importance.

-## Applying designs as parts of larger systems:
+## Applying designs as parts of larger systems

 Website design: I designed the code in modular parts to mitigate complexity and improve readability.